JaredXwos/WordBlitz/README.md

 - Config (Navigates back to Config)

 ## Immediate To-do
-- Formalise a dictionary and dice format in global variables
+- Formalise a dice format in global variables
+- Attach a CSW22 dictionary txt
+- Create code to import txt files into a SortedSet
 - Redo buttons to be automatically generated via JS instead of repeated lines in the XAML File
 - Enable the picker in settings to reflect the current values stored in config
 - Create a function to generate the random letters based off the dice and amend the buttons accordingly